asdumitrescu/World-of-Games/README.md

 ### tests

 This folder contains an end-to-end (e2e) test script for testing the web service.
+The e2e.py file uses Selenium to open a browser and navigate to the web service's main route.

+To run the end-to-end test, please run the following command in your terminal after navigating to tests folder and after you have the web service running locally:

+#### python3 e2e.py
 ***
 ### **Main directory World Of Games files:**